google/earthengine-community/tutorials/forest-cover-loss-estimation/index.md

 date_published: 2019-08-31
 ---

 When estimating forest cover, deforestation, or emissions from land-use change at the national level, countries use forest definitions.
-In this tutorial, you will learn how to extract such forest area by applying technical thresholds of canopy cover and minimum area requirements.
+In this tutorial, you will learn how to extract forest area by applying technical thresholds of canopy cover and minimum area requirements.

 ## Context

 FAO defines forests as "Land spanning more than 0.5 hectares with trees higher than 5 meters and a canopy cover of more than 10 percent, or trees able to reach these thresholds in situ.
 It does not include land that is predominantly under agricultural or urban land use" (FRA 2015).

-In this tutorial, we focus on the technical threshold of this definition, specifically the minimum area size and minimum canopy cover.
 In various reporting of forest and/or land-use related data, countries may have different forest definitions, including these parameters, forest types or land use categories.

 ## Instructions
 ### Select a country and set parameters